google/WebFundamentals/src/content/en/tools/lighthouse/audits/estimated-input-latency.md

 browser-intensive operations.

 One important caveat of this audit is that it's not a complete measurement of input latency.
-As explained in the [What this doc tests for](#what) section of this doc, this audit does not measure how long your app truly takes to respond to a user input.
+As explained in the [More information](#more-info) section of this doc, this audit does not measure how long your app truly takes to respond to a user input.
 In other words, it does not measure that your app's response to the user's input is visually complete.

+[devtools]: /web/tools/chrome-devtools/speed/get-started#main

 To measure this manually, make a recording with the Chrome DevTools Timeline.
-See [How to use the Timeline Tool](/web/tools/chrome-devtools/evaluate-performance/timeline-tool) for more help.
+See [Do less main thread work][devtools] for an example of the workflow.
 The basic idea is to start a recording, perform the user input that you want to measure, stop the recording, and then analyze the flame chart to ensure that all stages of [the pixel pipeline](/web/fundamentals/performance/rendering/#the_pixel_pipeline) are